tocoyne/CL_DEVWKS-1671/README.md

                 continue
 ```

 First let's take a look at the **for** loop.
 We can see that we are iterating through the `DEVICES` list (remember this holds the name of each device onboarded to NSO).
-THe `index` variable is assigned to the return value of `DEVICES.index(device)`.
-For instance if core-rtr-01 is the third element in the `DEVICES` list than the `index` variable will be 2 (remember to start counting from 0).
+The `index` variable is assigned to the return value of `DEVICES.index(device)`.
+For instance if core-rtr-01 is the third element in the `DEVICES` list, then the `index` variable will be 2 (remember to start counting from 0).

 We can now use this `index` to check the status of the router in our `PLATFORM_DETAILS` dictionary.
 Our **if** statement tests whether we have vaild information in the `PLATFORM_DETAILS['OS Type']` list.
 If the string **Error Code:** is NOT in the element then the information should be vaild.
 ## References